Last Updated on 1 August 2023 by Editorial Team

 Basic finishes such as suspended ceilings, raised floors, and interior partitions are included in Category A fit-outs which provide a blank canvas.
 This provides tenants with a basic degree of comfort and functionality.

-Category B fit-outs include the customization of the area to suit the tenant’s particular requirements, such as the installation of furnishings, IT equipment, and branding.
+Category B fit-outs include the customisation of the area to suit the tenant’s particular requirements, such as the installation of furnishings, IT equipment, and branding.

 With the exception of any brand-specific material/décor, Cat C fitouts are anticipated to be similar to Cat B fitouts in terms of what is included in the scope of the fitout, and will be fully constructed, supplied, and managed by the landlord.

-There is also what is know as a Category A -Plus fitout.
+There is also what is know as a Category A -Plus fit-out in the UK.
 Cat A plus is a midpoint between the conventional boundaries of Cat A and Cat B fit outs.
 It’s basically a plug-and-play office setup given by landlords.
 This means that a potential tenant only requires their employees, refreshments, and IT equipment to move in.

 Advantages of Fit-Outs